 The development of phenoxodiol and other drug candidates is highly competitive.
-A number of other companies have products or drug candidates in various stages of pre-clinical or clinical development to treat prostate cancer, ovarian cancer, SCC and other cancers that are the current focus of phenoxodiol.
+A number of other companies have products or drug candidates in various stages of pre-clinical or clinical development that are intended for the same therapeutic indications for which phenoxodiol is being developed.
 Some of these potential competing drugs are further advanced in development than phenoxodiol and may be commercialized sooner.
 Even if we are successful in developing effective drugs, phenoxodiol may not compete successfully with products produced by our competitors.